 Although a variable may be represented by a set of numbers, such a representation does not automatically mean that it is not a categorical variable.
 The ICD-9-CM code is a categorical variable, even though the codes are represented as numbers.
 The numbers simply classify diagnoses into numerical codes that have no actual numerical meaning.
 Another type of categorical variable that is assigned a number is the dummy variable.
-The dummy variable is a two-level categorical variable (such as sex) that is assigned a numerical value, usually the values 1 and 0.
+The dummy variable is a two-level categorical variable (e.g., sex) that is assigned a numerical value, usually the values 1 and 0.
 The value 1 might be assigned to female and 0 assigned to male, or vice versa.
-Although this type of variable remains a categorical variable, it can be treated as a numerical variable in some statistical applications that require numerical variables.
+Although this type of variable in some statistical applications that require numerical variables.
 However, a categorical variable with more than two levels, such as the ICD-9-CM code, can be treated as a numerical variable in analysis only by dividing the multilevel categorical variable into a number of two-level categorical variables that can be treated as dummy variables.